zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 Most messages in Zulip are sent to streams.
 Streams are similar to chat rooms, email lists, and IRC/Slack channels, in that they determine who receives a message.
-A few important notes:
+A few suggestions:

 * It's often better to start with fewer streams, and let the number of streams grow organically.
 For small teams, you can start with the default streams and iterate from there.

-* For very large organizations, we recommend using a consistent naming scheme, like `#marketing/<name>` or `#mk/<name>` for all streams pertaining to the marketing team, `#help/<team name>` for `<team name>`'s internal support stream, etc.
+* For large organizations, we recommend using a consistent naming scheme, like `#marketing/<name>` or `#mk/<name>` for all streams pertaining to the marketing team, `#help/<team name>` for `<team name>`'s internal support stream, etc.

+* A `#zulip help` stream can be useful for providing internal Zulip support and answering questions about Zulip.

+* For open source projects or other volunteer organizations, consider adding default streams like `#announce` for announcements, `#new members` for new members to introduce themselves and be welcomed, and `#help` so that there's a clear place users stopping by with just a single question can post.

-* Add clear descriptions to your streams.
+* Add clear descriptions to your streams (especially public streams).

-Some relevant help articles are
+A few relevant help center articles:

 * [Create a stream](/help/create-a-stream)